 The QR Code will be saved to the Downloads folder as an Image file having the PNG extension.
 The name of that file will be qrcode_websiteurl.png.

-Generate QR Code on Chrome Android
+Generate on Android

-Like its PC build, you could also create a QR code for any site directly from your android device.
+Like its PC build, you could create a QR code for any site directly from your Android device.
 You can share this generated QR code using any social or communication app.
+Here are the steps to generate a QR code:

 - Open the Chrome app on your device.